tjt7a/etutor/README.md

 Many of the backend services run on Java.
 Java source is built using gradle.
-The make system runs gradle to create the java backend services but if you want to build java without make then run `gradle build`.
+The make system runs gradle to create the java backend services but if you want to build java without make then run:

+- `gradle build`: to build and run tests with minimal output.
+- `gradle build --info`: to build and run tests displaying stdout and log messages during test.
+- `gradle build -x test`: build without running tests.
+- `gradle test [--info]`: just run tests.

+The QADaemonTest can take over 30 seconds if an error occurs so use the `--info`option to see what is happening.

 #### Build Javadocs

 Run `gradle alljavadoc`.
 The docs will be located at build/docs/.

-#### IntelliJ Integration for Java Code
+#### IntelliJ IDEA Integration for Java Code

 The root project file [build.gradle](build.gradle) uses the idea plugin.
 To create your IDEA project run `gradle idea`.
 To rebuild the project run `gradle cleanIdea idea`.

+Open IDEA and load the project at the root level.
+When you open the first time a warning message will appear saying "unlinked gradle project".
+Click on that message and import the gradle project.

 ### Testing